uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 Explain the technique you used to show there was a shorter solution.
 Remember that it doesn’t matter how much shorter the new solution you identify is, just as long as it is at least slightly shorter than the approximate solution &ndash; you are just showing that the approximate solution couldn’t possibly be the optimal solution by showing that there is a shorter solution than the approximate solution.

-Even though the greedy algorithm only generates an approximate solution, as opposed to the optimal solution, explain why is it more suitable for the cray fisher than generating an optimal solution would be?
+Even though the greedy algorithm only generates an approximate solution, as opposed to the optimal solution, explain why is it more suitable for the crayfisher than generating an optimal solution would be?

-Why would it be important to the cray fisher to find a short route between the craypots, as opposed to just visiting them in a random order?
+Why would it be important to the crayfisher to find a short route between the craypots, as opposed to just visiting them in a random order?
 Discuss other problems that are equivalent to TSP that real world companies encounter every day.
 Why is it important to these companies to find good solutions to TSP?
 Estimate how much money might a courier company be wasting over a year if their delivery routes were 10% worse than the optimal.